astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

-Starting-folder pathname entries aren't added to the projectFileRenamerConfiguration's history list if an entry having the same content already exists in the history.
+Starting-folder pathname entries aren't added to the configuration's history list if an entry having the same content already exists in the history.

 <a name='M-MFR-GUI-Windows-Presenters-MainWindowPresenter-OnCreateNewBlankProfileRequested-MFR-GUI-Windows-Presenters-Events-CreateNewBlankProfileRequestedEventArgs-'></a>